olegr1/fictionalfinds/README.md

-# About this demo (WORK IN PROGRESS!)
+# About this demo (work in progress)

-For practice sake I’m building a fictional online store in React using a public dummy REST API from [https://dummyjson.com/docs/products](https://dummyjson.com/docs/products) whenever I have free time.
+For practice's sake I’m building a fictional online store in React using a public dummy REST API from [https://dummyjson.com/docs/products](https://dummyjson.com/docs/products) whenever I have free time.

 ### Some of its features I want to implement: